 Gnocchetti Sardi, also known as malloreddus, is a traditional pasta shape originating from the Italian island of Sardinia.
 Outside of Sardinia they are commonly called gnocchetti because they look very much like “little gnocchi”.
 But unlike gnocchi, which are made of potatoes, malloreddus are made from semolina flour and water.
 Saffron may also be added to the dough to give the pasta a yellowish hue.

-In Sardinia, gnocchetti are often served for special occasions or Sunday family dinners.
+In Sardinia, Gnocchetti are often served for special occasions or Sunday family dinners.
 They are typically served with tomato-based meat sauces, but can also be enjoyed with a variety of sauces, such as creamy cheese or pesto sauce.
-The ridged surface of these little gnocchetti Sardi are perfect for Vodka Sauce with Italian Sausage, Short Rib Ragu, Bolognese or even my cheesy Broccoli Sauce.
+The ridged surface of these little Gnocchetti Sardi are perfect for Tomato Basil, Vodka Sauce with Italian Sausage, Short Rib Ragu, Bolognese or even my cheesy Broccoli Sauce.

 You will be pleasantly surprised at how easy it is to make this homemade pasta.
 If you have kids around they will love helping to create the fun curled gnocchetti.
 Don’t worry if they shapes are not all perfectly the same, it will still taste delicious!